Surfsol/Sauti-BE/notes.md

 From dictionary
 Finished:
+procedureComm - graphLabels and dictionaryParser.js
-"commodityproduct"
+"commodityproduct"  - graphLabels and dictionaryParser.js
-"commoditymarket"
+"commoditymarket"  - graphLabels and dictionaryParser.js
-"procedurerequireddocument"
-"procedurerelevantagency"
-commoditycat
+"procedurerequireddocument" - filter on dictParser "procedurerelevantagency" - filter on dictParser commoditycat - graphLabels and dictionaryParser.js

 Cauliflower